MIKE BARSON: Born April 21 1958, Edinburgh

 LEE: I was bunking in as I was too young to get in to the pub, but I caught my trousers and was left hanging there.
 Suddenly this upside-down face appeared and said, ‘What do you want?’
 And this hand unhooked me – SPLASH! – straight into a load of pee.
 I met Ian again later when I’d come out of Dingwalls with Chris and Mike and he just happened to be there.
 I ran up behind him and said, ‘Hi Ian, can I have your autograph?’
 And he said, ‘No. Fuck off.’
 Which I thought was fair enough.

-MIKE: Punk meant nothing to me, even though all the other bands at that time were getting on a bit.
-I remember going to The Rainbow and seeing these three guys who were supposed to be brilliant, but they were so dull.
-I thought at the time, ‘We can’t miss’.
-Then suddenly the Pistols came along and stole our glory.
-Their attitude was good but I don’t think any of us really liked their music – I like it when people know what they’re doing.
-I loved the spirit of rebellion, the kicking over of statues, but I missed the musicianship.
+MIKE: Punk music itself meant nothing to me.
+I agreed with the things that bands like the Sex Pistols were saying, I just didn’t think their music was very good; in fact most of it was pretty shitty.
+I loved the spirit of rebellion, the kicking over of statues, but I missed the musicianship – I like it when people know what they’re doing.
 It reminded me of when I was doing my foundation course at Hornsey – the way in which technical skill was frowned upon.
 The lecturers would be really withering about the students who were good at drawing or painting, which I thought was stupid.
 I suppose punk was a bit like that.
 When I heard all those punk things coming out I thought, ‘Well, it can’t be too difficult.’
-So my brother Ben taught me bits and pieces and I picked the rest up by listening to records and trying to work out how it was done.